Poor People’s Campaign

 Week Two (May 20-26) – LINKING SYSTEMIC RACISM AND POVERTY: Voting Rights, Immigration, Xenophobia, Islamophobia, and the Mistreatment of Indigenous Communities

-Week Three (May 27-June 2) Rally and action on Tuesday this week due to Memorial Day– THE WAR ECONOMY: Militarism and the Proliferation of Gun Violence
+Week Three (May 27-June 2) – THE WAR ECONOMY: Militarism and the Proliferation of Gun Violence

 Week Four (June 3-9) – THE RIGHT TO HEALTH AND A HEALTHY PLANET: Ecological Devastation and Health Care